-Five watershed planning zones are used to identify District lands that have similar site conditions and require similar management direction (Figure 2-6).
+Watershed planning zones are used to identify District lands that have similar site conditions and require similar management direction.
 Planning zones are designated only for watershed property and are intended to help watershed staff implement management guidelines and watershed land use programs.